 This report is the from a series covering the costs of desktop inkjet printing.
-You can find the summary page here.
+Read the Summary Page.

 This report addresses concerns and arguments about the true cost of ink in desktop photo printing.
 Using the Canon PRO-10, we conducted a series of print tests to determine how much ink is used in a full coverage 8”x10” print.
 From that figure, we extrapolated ink usage per square inch.
 The objective is to share a realistic cost-per-print-vision with inkjet users.
 The choice to pursue photo inkjet printing is in the end an individual economic choice.